MSIA/2020-msia423-atlas/README.md

 ## Backlog
-** denotes a task that will be addressed in the next 2-week sprint note that stories are signed with "quick," "medium," "long," and "unknown" to identify the amount of time it will take to accomplish each task and will be updated with numbers (as detailed in the project assignment) over time.
+** denotes a task that will be addressed in the next 2-week sprint

+Note that stories are signed with "quick," "medium," "long," and "unknown" to identify the amount of time it will take to accomplish each task and will be updated with numbers (as detailed in the project assignment) over time.
 These categories can be used to link to the numerical ranking system (approximately) as follows: quick:0-2, medium:2-4, long:4-8, unknown:2-8.
 Not enough is known to give a single number to everything, and so the method described above is used for consistency.

+It is also important to remember that this is a class project involving instruction of many tools, including Docker, S3, RDS, etc. If you put me and a computer in a room and told me I had to use or explain these tools immediately to save my life, I would surely die.
+Therefore, for the most part, I have omitted the use of such tools from my backlog.
+Consider "attend class and learn these tools, then update the backlog as necessary" to be an implicit initiative.

 ### Initiative 1: Planning in order to ensure that nothing is left out, the project is viable, and to facilitate work over the coming weeks
 - Epic 1: Develop charter to use as a reference so that I do not deviate from the mission during development